ZHD1987E/26th-STePS-Automation/README.md

 Then, someone told me that it's possible to now get the API instead of scraping web data, which means that data syncing can now be done much faster.

-From then, it was pretty much a migration over to direct API use, and with the fix to Pytube, it is now possible for me to download videos with a single run of a Python script.
+From then, it was pretty much a migration over to direct API use, and with the fix to YT_DLP (previously PyTube but doing so is slow), it is now possible for me to download videos with a single run of a Python script.

 Since the awarding system ALSO uses the same API, it is now able to generate certificates on the fly.
 Cheers to having less manpower!